flowr-analysis/flowr/wiki/Dataflow Graph.md

 <summary style="color:gray">R Code of the Dataflow Graph</summary>

-The analysis required _1.49 ms_ (including parsing and normalization) within the generation environment.
+The analysis required _1.71 ms_ (including parsing and normalization) within the generation environment.
 The following marks are used in the graph to highlight sub-parts (uses ids): 0->3.
+We encountered no unknown side effects during the analysis.

 ```r
 x <- y + z